 Have you been looking for the Foodsaver jar attachments to vacuum seal your canning jars for long-term storage and have run into "Currently not available" or "sold out" at every turn?

-Never fear.
-While Foodsaver has told me that they have no idea when new product will be arriving, there are good alternatives that you can use to put your dehydrated foods and dry goods in storage, and even while still using your canning jars, or other containers.
+Never fear, there are good alternatives that you can use to put your dehydrated foods and dry goods in storage, and even while still using your canning jars, or other containers.

 When I contacted Foodsaver's media department, their help line, and their message board, the same message rang clear through all three folks: